-Best Carrier For Xiaomi Phones In The US?
+What’s the Best Carrier For Xiaomi Phones in the USA?

 In this context, you’ll pay Galaxy S21 money for the Xiaomi Mi 11 even though it is similar to the vastly more expensive Galaxy S21 Ultra.

-But because Xiaomi phones, like handsets from OPPO and RealMe, are not designed with the US market in mind, you cannot just buy one and run it on your favourite carrier’s network.
+But because Xiaomi phones, like handsets from OPPO and RealMe, are not designed with the US market in mind, you cannot just buy one and run it on your favorite carrier’s network.

 You need to think about what bands your carrier uses and what bands your Xiaomi phone supports.
 And for the layman, this is where things get tricky.

-All to often, people are blinded by the value presented by Xiaomi phones.
-They see the price and impulse buy the phone only to later realise that the phone doesn’t supported their usual carrier’s bands.
+All too often, people are blinded by the value presented by Xiaomi phones.
+They see the price and impulse buy the phone only to later realize that the phone doesn’t support their usual carrier’s bands.

 This is why knowing which Xiaomi phones work in the USA is very important.